Calesi19/Task-Tamer/README.md

 dotnet run
 ```

-4. Open your browser and go to `http://localhost:5000`
+4. Open your browser and go to `http://localhost:5000/swagger` to see endpoints.